 The cooperation between different stakeholders and teamwork culture aims to transform the way of performing business activities, which supports and encourages different stakeholders (teams, sectors, partners and other subjects) to cooperate in order to achieve common goals.
-New platforms for cooperation and business models of economic exchange imply regulation and self-regulation in order to ensure certainty that each link in the chain is able to generate greater value.
+New platforms for cooperation and business models of economic exchange imply regulation and self-regulation in order to ensure that each link in the chain is able to generate greater value.
 This approach does not only condition systems that include all stakeholders, but also transparent governance mechanisms, comprehensive ethical guidelines and advanced data analysis tools for monitoring and just value distribution throughout the ecosystem.
 Functional mechanisms that inspire different stakeholders to share ideas, resources, knowledge, combining their capabilities and expertise for the improvement of processes and the achievement of the common goals are necessary.
 This cooperation and exchange will further enable unification of different perspectives and resources, facing challenges together and solving problems, which in turn will result in the improvement of results, increased efficiency and achieving high standards in the realization of the goals.

-5. Cross-sectoral cooperation that ensures the involvement of all stakeholders Cross-sectoral cooperation ensures the involvement of different needs and interests.
+5. Cross-sectoral cooperation that ensures the involvement of all stakeholders

+Cross-sectoral cooperation ensures the involvement of different needs and interests.
 All stakeholders contribute with their expertise and experience, which provides different perspectives and ideas, leading to creative and innovative solutions.
 The transition of policies and sectors implies more than progress in the implementation of regulatory reforms, i.e. strategic changes from independent operations to integrated, cross-sectoral cooperation are necessary.
 The goal is to distance ourselves from the limited and closed perspective and move toward a holistic approach, which instigates innovations in every system.
 By working in inter-connected clusters, the stakeholders can collectively use their resources and expertise.
 This cooperation model aims to be useful to each participant, creating an ecosystem where all stakeholders develop together, not individually.
-Such change ensures efficient adaptation to dynamic needs and community challenges and the achievement of sustainable and inclusive results.
+Such a change ensures efficient adaptation to dynamic needs and community challenges and the achievement of sustainable and inclusive results.

-6. Public services are designed according to the needs of beneficiaries and effectiveness/efficiency in their provision

-A characteristic of this change is the active involvement of beneficiaries in creating public services and focusing on the needs of the beneficiaries.
-Beneficiary-focused services ensure that businesses and individuals have access to greater value through adjusting and harmonizing the offer with their specific needs.
-In order to realize this potential, an analysis on all public service aspects, as well as strong partnerships among several stakeholders, including the connection between the government, civil society, academia and private sector are necessary.
+6. Public services are designed according to the needs of beneficiaries and effectiveness/efficiency in their provision well as strong partnerships among several stakeholders, including the connection between the government, civil society, academia and private sector are necessary.
 Together, these subjects can ensure the creation of public services tailored to the needs and expectations of the beneficiaries.
 This collaborative approach ensures responsible public resource management, more efficient and faster service delivery which fulfills the diverse and evolving social requirements through process optimization and the use of new technologies and innovative methods.